Women in the world wars: United States

+A unit of thirteen Connecticut College students pose in their worker's uniforms in 1917.
+During World War I, they worked as farmerettes.

 The involvement of women in World War I played a vital role in the U.S.’s victory.
 They filled in the jobs the men left behind to fight in the war.
 Women did not physically fight in combat, but their contribution consisted of behind-the-scenes work at home, raising money, and working to keep the country up and running.
 Without the efforts of women, tens of thousands of men needed at the front would have been tied to jobs in agriculture, industry, and home-front military and not available for wartime service, and the success of America's military effort may have been in the balance.
 Every housewife in the U.S. was asked to sign a pledge card that had to food and assignments completed.

 Thousands of women in the United States formed and/or joined organizations that worked to bring relief to the war-torn countries in Europe, even before official American entry into the war in April 1917.
 Everyone contributed to the efforts of the war regardless of their social class.
 Upper-class women were the primary founders and members of voluntary wartime organizations, mainly because they could afford to devote much of their time and money to these efforts.
 Middle- and lower-class women also participated in these organizations and drives, although they were more likely to serve as nurses in the military or replace men in their jobs on the home front as the men went off to war.
 For the first time in American history, women from every part of the class spectrum were serving in the war in some capacity.